-As I’ve already mentioned, this post is one of a series looking at all materials that are used to make bicycle frames (well, all sensible ones at least).
-If you’ve missed it, be sure to take a look at my barely-disguised love letter to steel (here’s the link again).
+As I’ve already mentioned, this is one of a series of posts looking at materials that are used to make bicycle frames (well, all sensible ones at least).

-In future posts I’ll be looking at aluminium, titanium and wood, plus any other materials I discover in the meantime.
+In future posts I’ll be looking at aluminium, plus any other materials I discover in the meantime.

 I do hope you’re finding the series interesting.
 Please do share it with your own personal peletons (or just click one of the buttons below).

-I look forward to welcoming you back to the Grimpeur Heureux soon.
+I look forward to welcoming you back to Sportive Cyclist soon.
 Until then, I hope your road surface remains smooth and the wind is always at your back.